vfarcic/vfarcic.github.io/kubernetes/abstracts/secure-everything.md

 5. How do you know that there are no known vulnerabilities in what you're running?
 6. How do you store and retrieve confidential information?

 Now, you probably heard those questions before, but the answers might be different than what you think.

 In this talk, we'll design a system from scratch in a way that it is secured without sacrificing productivity of the people using it.
+We'll try to look at security from a different angle, and we'll try to answer the above questions in a way that will make you think differently about security.

 ## Benefit the ecosystem?